SvOlli/sorbus/doc/native.rst

 The firmware of this core does not support an NMOS 6502, and shows an appropriate message upon startup.
 However, is it possible to drop into WozMon.
 This can be used for some rudimentary work.
-It's also possible to run Instant Assembler within WozMon using the tool ``wozcat``.
+It is also possible to run Instant Assembler within WozMon using the tool ``wozcat``.
+Furthermore, it is planned to have a more sophisticated monitor included in the future.

 CP/M 65 Usage